Correct-Syntax/correct-syntax.github.io/content/posts/life-lessons-2022.md

 ---
 title: "Life Lessons from 2022"
-date: '2023-01-02'
+date: "2023-01-02"
 draft: false
 image: "/posts/life-lessons-2022/life-lessons.jpg"
 description: "A reflection of lessons that stand out to me the most from 2022"
-intro: Here is a reflection of lessons that stand out to me the most from the year 2022
+intro: "A reflection of lessons that stand out to me the most from the year 2022"
-tags: ['lessons', 'faith']
+tags: ["lessons", "faith", "essays"]
 type: "post"
 ---